St. Patrick's Day Bingo Game for Preschoolers

 St. Patrick’s Day Bingo

-This bingo printable includes two different versions with 6 pages each, one version for younger learners and another one for more advanced learners.
-The simpler version includes 6 cards with 9 pictures each.
-The advanced version also includes 6 cards but with 24 pictures each.
+This bingo printable includes two versions with six pages each, one for younger learners and another for more advanced learners.
+The simpler version contains six cards with nine pictures each.
+The advanced version also consists of six cards but with 24 pictures each.
 I also included 54 picture cards to show the children which pictures they could mark on their bingo cards.
-This choice comes with one card per 8 1/2 x 11 sheet of paper, to allow your young learners easy visualization of the pictures.
+This choice comes with one card per 8 1/2 x 11 sheet of paper, allowing your young learners to visualize the pictures quickly.

-Since I know we teachers are always on a budget and normally the bingo cards come in a 5 x 7 size (that means two cards in one 8 1/2 x 11 sheet of paper), I also wanted to give you that choice.
+Since I know we teachers are always on a budget, the bingo cards come in a 5 x 7 size (two cards in one 8 1/2 x 11 sheet of paper), I also wanted to give you that choice.
 This one also includes the simpler and the advanced versions but in three pages each, and of course, the 54 picture cards.

-You can use this game as a large group activity, but also it is perfect to use in combination with my other St. Patrick’s Day activities which are found at the end of the post.
+You can use this game as a large group activity and with my other St. Patrick’s Day activities, found at the end of the post.
 All of them offer free printables that you can use to create different stations that the children can rotate through.

 St. Patrick's Day Bingo